A restaurant earns its reputation primarily from two things: its food and its service.

-Recommended: 5 Ways to Create an Ideal Work Environment for Restaurant Employees
+Recommended Reading: 5 Ways to Create an Ideal Work Environment for Restaurant Employees

 3. Give Credit Where Credit Is Due

 Similar to acknowledgement, a lack of recognition can quickly lead to low morale and a feeling that the work being done is not appreciated.
 Whether you make use of staff incentives (e.g., bar tabs, spa vouchers for tired feet) or a highlights reel at your regular staff meetings, when you share personal and professional successes as a group, you foster a cohesive community.
-(TIP: If you aren’t already meeting as a team on a regular basis, it’s about time you start!)

 4. Create Opportunities